-Class hours: 12 lecture/lab Prereq: "C" or higher in ELEC 20 Comments: Credit by exam is not an available option.
+Prereq: "C" or higher in ELEC 20

 Description: Students develop knowledge and manipulative skills in the use of basic hand tools, power tools, equipment, and various hardware encountered in electrical work.
 Laboratory exercises provide the "hands-on" experience and skills to solve applied problems in electrical installations.